LaunchCodeEducation/java-web-dev-curriculum/content/authentication/reading/filtering-requests/_index.md

 {{% notice blue Note "rocket" %}}
 For autowiring to work, a class must be Spring-managed.
-There are many ways a given class may registered as a Spring-managed class, but any class with `@Controller` will be automatically registered.
+There are many ways a given class may be registered as a Spring-managed class, but any class with `@Controller` will be automatically registered.
 Thus, any controller class may be autowired.
 {{% /notice %}}